How to blur the background of your photos in camera

 By zooming in, the actual depth of field doesn't change, but the angle of view is much smaller, meaning you'll only capture a smaller area of background.
 With a smaller angle of view, the rays of light entering the camera are more parallel, and the background appears larger, and less focused.

-3. Get closer to the subject for that macro effect.
+3. Get closer to the subject for a macro effect.

 By getting closer to the point of focus you'll increase the effect of background blur.
 By decreasing the distance to your subject relative to the background the effect is enhanced even more.